In the early 1960's most of the Conejo Valley consisted of large ranches.

 Arts Plaza attracts world class entertainment for everyone.

-The City of Thousand Oaks has been consistently rated as one of
+The City of Thousand Oaks has been consistently rated by the FBI as one of

 Services are provided through contract with Ventura & Los Angeles County.